Last updated on September 23rd, 2023 at 04:01 am

 #8 PLACE VENDÔME

-Yet another place full of fancy luxuries designers shop to end this list of the best Christmas Illuminations you can find in Paris.
+Yet another place full of fancy luxuries designers shop to end this list of the best Christmas Illuminations in Paris.

 They make a great walk if you’re counting on exploring the 1st Arrondissement of Paris.

-They will lead you to the Opera if you’re starting from Rue Du Faubourg Saint Honoré or to the Jardin Des Tuileries, which hosts a fabulous Christmas Market that you must visit if you’re in Paris at the moment.
+They will lead you to the Opera if you’re starting from Rue Du Faubourg Saint Honoré or to the Jardin Des Tuileries, which hosts a fabulous Christmas Market you must visit in Paris.

 Access: L1 Concorde